eficode-academy/rf-katas/exercises/05-negative_testing.md

 Run the test with `robot robot/invalid_login.robot` command to verify the results.

 In this exercise the task is to only test one of the six combinations you thought of earlier.
-However, there is at least six possible combinations.
-Creating a new keyword for all those cases is kind of uncessary repetition, since the only changing part is the input.
-This is were keyword arguments come into play.
-Keyword arguments work just like your variables in the `*** Variables ***` table, except that by best practice keyword arguments are written with lower case.
+However, there are at least six possible combinations.
+Creating a new keyword for entering credentials in each and every of those cases is kind of unnecessary repetition, since the only changing part is the value being entered in the field.
+This is where keyword arguments should be used.
+Keyword arguments work just like your variables in the `*** Variables ***` table, except it is best practice keyword arguments to write them in lower case.

 Define keyword arguments to `Enter Username` and `Enter Password` by putting `[Arguments]` after the keyword name, just like you did with test